-Italian law also provides for the possibility of a representative action being brought by consumers' associations, not acting in the interest of individual consumers who appointed it to this aim, but for the protection of the collective interests of consumers.
-By this kind of action, consumers' association may seek injunctive or declaratory relief, by requesting the court to order the concerned business to refrain from conduct harming the interests of consumers and to adopt measures to remove the prejudicial effects of previous conduct.
-The abovementioned reform approved by the Italian Senate includes a proposal for the reform of this kind of action as well.
+Italian law also provides for the possibility of a representative action being brought by consumers or consumers' associations, not necessarily acting in the interest of individual consumers who appointed it to this aim, but for the protection of the collective interests of consumers.
+By this kind of action, consumers or consumers' associations may seek injunctive or declaratory relief, by requesting the court to order the concerned business to refrain from conduct harming the interests of consumers and to adopt measures to remove the prejudicial effects of previous conduct.